ZenghuPKU/cell_spot_finding/cell_spot_find.md

 [FileZilla](https://filezilla-project.org) is a good choice for both windows and macOS user to transfer files.

-For detailed instructions, please see instructions in the [zilla.md](https://github.com/ZenghuPKU/zenglab_server/blob/main/R.md) page (To be continued)
+For detailed instructions, please see instructions in the [Zilla.md](https://github.com/ZenghuPKU/cell_spot_finding/blob/main/Zilla.md) page (To be continued).

 ## Login
 For windows users, use MobaxTerm/cmd.

-For MAC users, use Termius/Terminal.
+For macOS users, use Termius/Terminal.

 Please see instructions in the [SSH&DataManagement.md](https://github.com/ZenghuPKU/zenglab_server/blob/main/SSH%26DataManagement.md) page